refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ## Motivation behind the changes

-Our motivation for modifying the `authProvider` prop in **refine v4** was to improve its flexibility and customization options, allowing it to handle a wider range of use cases without becoming overly complicated.
+Our motivation for modifying the `authProvider` prop in **Refine v4** was to improve its flexibility and customization options, allowing it to handle a wider range of use cases without becoming overly complicated.

 We aimed to create a more standardized interface for the `authProvider` methods that would improve transparency and enable easier debugging for developers.